Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 - 10% to artisan support
 - 10% to agricultural support
 - 10% to technology development
-- 30% to token holders through staking rewards
+- 30% to annual profit-sharing with members

 ### 12.3 Five-Year Projections

-[Detailed financial projections to be added, including marketplace growth, token economics, and infrastructure development costs]
+[Detailed financial projections to be added, including marketplace growth, infrastructure development costs, and profit-sharing estimates]

 ---

 ## 13. CONCLUSION

 The Pasifika Web3 Tech Hub represents a breakthrough approach to blockchain-enabled economic development that centers Pacific Island communities, cultures, and context.
-By integrating physical infrastructure with digital capabilities through our PASIFIKA token-powered DePIN model, we create a self-reinforcing ecosystem that generates real value while preserving cultural heritage.
+By integrating physical infrastructure with digital capabilities through our membership-based model on Arbitrum, we create a self-reinforcing ecosystem that generates real value while preserving cultural heritage.

 Our approach is distinguished by several key innovations: